-Analysis | The GOP convention seems confused about the president it’s supporting
+Analysis | The GOP’s gaslighting convention

 The irony practically smacked you in the face.
 There is one high-profile American political figure, after all, who very recently used the Bible as a prop.
 His name was Donald Trump.

 Authorities in June controversially cleared Lafayette Square outside the White House of racial-justice demonstrators, clearing the way for Trump to stand in front of a church while demonstratively brandishing a Bible.
 Whatever one thinks of Trump’s personal faith journey, he was objectively using the Bible as a prop.
-Yet here was Trump’s own convention suggesting that’s not a thing you should do.
+Yet here was Trump’s own convention suggesting that is not a thing you should do.

 That was hardly the only time in which this week’s GOP convention has seemed confused about the man whose candidacy it is supporting.
 At various other points, the programs have betrayed either a striking lack of a self-awareness or a desire to gaslight us all.